Erangamadhushan/Git-School/README.md

 > ### Git Revert to any commit :-

 To revert to earlier commits, use `git revert HEAD~x`(x being a number.1 going back one more, 2 going back two more, etc)

+> [!NOTE]
+> # Git Reset

+**reset** is the command we use when we want to move the repository back to previous commit, descarding any changes made after that commit.
+First, get the seven characters of the commit hash from the log for the commit that you want to go back for.